rsalmei/clearly/README.md

 <br>You can see it in https://github.com/rsalmei/clearly/pull/52 (work in progress).
 <br>The code is ready and very nice to my eyes, I'm happy with the result!
 Working now on the tests, to achieve 100% coverage again, but is much work, almost everything has changed.

-I think this version is going to be really polished and professional, hope you all like it, and make **Clearly** gain more momentum!
+I think this version is going to be really polished and professional, hope you all like it!
-<br>And if you do, tell me!
-You could open an issue with a compliment... 😊
+<br>And if you do, please spread the news!
+Post in your tweeter, write a blog post about it, help me make **Clearly** gain more momentum!

-Enjoy!
+I've put Enjoy!

 ## Clearly see and debug your celery pool in real time!